 Recycling is the law.
-German environmental and waste laws and AR 200-1, Environmental Protection and Enhancement, requires separation and special disposal of recyclable materials and hazardous waste.
+German environmental laws and AR 200-1, Environmental Protection and Enhancement, requires separation and special disposal of recyclable materials and hazardous waste.
 Separate or Recycle Trash (SORT) is a program to minimize "trash generation" and to recycle refuse.
 Therefore, all residents must participate in the SORT program.
-Residents are required to SORT such as paper, cardboard, glass, plastic, cooking oil and metal cans.
+Residents are required to SORT such as paper, cardboard, glass, plastic, and metal cans.
 Ensuring our children understand and participate in SORT is a great gift we can give to future generations.

 In the USAG Ansbach Community there are two refuse pickup systems.
-The Housing areas have the colored receptacles in every trash location and a central Recycle Center.
-To dispose of trash and recycling items such as metal, rocks, dirt, wood, Christmas trees or large items in housing communities, please respect and comply with the community SORT program by placing household trash into the designated receptacle, or transport them to the on-post Recycling Center.
+The Housing areas have the colored receptacles and a Recycle Center.
+All areas have a bulk trash pickup area.
+To dispose of trash items such as metal, rocks, dirt, wood, Christmas trees, or large items in housing communities, contact the Building and Grounds Maintenance Division of the Directorate of Public Works at DSN 467-2129 or 09802-83-2129 in Katterbach and DSN 467-4722, 4622 or 09841-83-4722, 4622 in Illesheim.
+Please respect and comply with the community SORT program by placing household trash into the designated receptacle.
 Place trash in bags and seal the top prior to disposing of them in the receptacle.
 Parents need to ensure that if young children are taking out the trash or recyclable items, that the child can reach the receptacle lid to open it, place the trash in the receptacle, and close the lid.
 The child must also be able to clean up any mess they may have caused when disposing of trash or recyclables.
 All housing residents have a shared responsibility to keep the trash center clean.